 The regulatory phase, the longest duration of the overall process, accounted for almost 40% (37.6%) of the total cost of commercialization and more importantly more than half (51.1%) of the time.
 This increase in time reflects an increase of almost 140% over the 2008-2012 study and an additional 40 months of lost commercial revenue for product developers.

-To determine the relative cost and duration of this process, Phillips McDougall conducted a research survey based on information provided by six of the industry’s largest biotech crop developers – BASF, Bayer CropScience, Dow AgroSciences, DuPont/Pioneer Hi-Bred, Monsanto and Syngenta AG.
+To determine the relative cost and duration of this process, AgbioInvestor conducted a research survey based on information provided by four of the industry’s largest GM trait developers – BASF Agricultural Solutions, Bayer Crop Science, Corteva Agriscience, and Syngenta.

-The September 2011 survey entitled, “The cost and time involved in the discovery, development and authorization of a new plant biotechnology derived trait”, focused on biotech traits in large scale commodity crops that had received cultivation approval in two countries and import approvals from at least five countries.
+The April 2022 survey entitled, “Black Box Study on the Cost and Time Required for the Discovery, Development and Authorisation of a New Plant Biotechnology-Derived Genetic Trait,” focused on GM traits in large scale commodity crops that had received cultivation approval in two countries and import approvals from at least five countries.